chalatz/tours/pages/info/reviews-comments.md

     services to anyone visiting Rhodes.<br>\nLisa, Keith and Ryan Lowrie<br>\nArizona, U.S.A.<br>\nlisamweber@earthlink.net        "
 - year: "2000"
-  text: "Hello Nick.<br>\nWell, we finally made it home last Saturday.
-We sure did
+  text: "Hello Nick.
+Well, we finally made it home last Saturday.
+We sure did enjoy
-    enjoy our time with you in Rhodes.
+    our time with you in Rhodes.
 I learned a lot about your Island as well as having the opportunity of seeing many interesting sites and meeting some very nice people.
     You are a very good driver and I would recommend you to others.
 You can use this as a testimonial if you wish.
 We liked your WEB page and sent it on to others to share.
 Our farm was fine and all the animals survived well.<br>\nWhen we come back to Rhodes we will get with you again.<br>\nYou were a highlight on our trip.<br>\nWe will stay in touch and when you come to the USA (South Carolina) come see us and stay with us.
-We will show you around.<br>\nBruce & Pat Radenbaugh<br>\nDaisy Crossing Farm<br>\nBruceR1293@aol.com\n\nGREETINGS FROM CHICAGO,<br>\nWHEN I RETURNED
-    FROM THE TRIP.
+We will show you around.<br>\nBruce & Pat Radenbaugh<br>\nDaisy Crossing Farm<br>\nBruceR1293@aol.com\n\nGREETINGS FROM CHICAGO,  WHEN I RETURNED FROM THE TRIP.
 I WANT TO TELL YOU HOW MUCH WE ENJOYED THE TOUR.
-WE MET SOMEONE WHO TOURED US IN EPHESUS WHO KNOWS YOU.I HOPE YOU WILL GENERATE ALOT OF BUISNESS WITH YOUR WEB SITE.
-DAN AN I WILL RECOMMEND YOU TO PEOPLE WE KNOW WHO WILLBE IN RHODES.
-HAVE A WONDERFULL HOLIDAY SEASON.<br>\nLEE JANKO LeeJanko@aol.com\n\nDear Nick:<br>\nThanks for your greeting.
+WE MET SOMEONE WHO TOURED US IN EPHESUS WHO KNOWS YOU.
+I HOPE YOU WILL GENERATE A LOT OF BUISNESS WITH YOUR WEB SITE.
+DAN AND I WILL RECOMMEND YOU TO PEOPLE WE KNOW WHO WILL BE IN RHODES.
+HAVE A WONDERFULL HOLIDAY SEASON.<br>\nLEE JANKO LeeJanko@aol.com\n\nDear
+    Nick:  Thanks for your greeting.
 We had a great trip.
 We would have really enjoyed more time in beautiful Rhodes.
 Will be checking for our foto.
 Our warm regards to Michael.
-Hope you will have a good -off season - remember the r ships will still be coming!!!<br>\nBest- Virginia veetash@optonline.net\n\nHello From Colorado.<br>\nYes, I DO recommend Nicholas.
+Hope you will have a good -off season - remember the R ships will still be coming!!!<br>\nBest- Virginia veetash@optonline.net\n\nHello From Colorado.
+    \  Yes, I DO recommend Nicholas.
 He is a wonderful person to work with in advance through e-mail and he and his brother Michael both speak very good English.
 We couldn't have asked for more!
 Michael was our driver.
 We were four persons traveling together and made ALL our tours reservations in advance of leaving last April.
     We were on R-1 from Istanbul to Athens.
 Nick and Michael are VERY flexible and will work around whatever you want.
-Enjoy your trip!
-Renee Latty Rlatty3@aol.comDear Nicholas, Yes, it's sad to say but we are back home now.
+Enjoy your trip! <br>\nRenee Latty <br>\nRlatty3@aol.com\n\nDear Nicholas, Yes, it's sad to say but we are back home now.
 I can't believe how fast our vacation went by.
 We met wonderful people and learned so much history during our 15 day cruise.
 Thank you so much for setting up our drivers for the nine people we had in our group.
 We had a great time with Themis.
 What a beautiful island you live on!<br>\nThank you for showing us the sites.
-We will never forget this vacation!<br>\nBest Regards,<br>\nKim Moriarty<br>\nkimcunanan@hotmail.com\n\nDear Mr. Axarlis,<br>\nThank you for the outstanding tour.
+We will never forget this vacation!<br>\nBest Regards,<br>\nKim Moriarty<br>\nkimcunanan@hotmail.com\n\nDear
+    Nicholas,  Thank you for the outstanding tour.
 We enjoyed our stay at Rhodes.<br>\nOur vacation was excellent!
-You will probably see us again some day.<br>\nSincerely,<br>\nJohn and Margo McDaniel<br>\njmcgold@earthlink.net\n\nDear Nick<br>\nVasilis was a
+You will probably see us again some day.<br>\nSincerely,<br>\nJohn and Margo McDaniel<br>\njmcgold@earthlink.net\n\nDear Nick,  Vasilis was a wonderful driver..we liked him very much<br>\nYour island is beautiful and we will ask for a recommendation of a great place to stay!!<br>\nThanks Robin and Herman Sklarin
-    wonderful driver..we liked him very much<br>\nYour island is beautiful and we will ask for a recommendation of a great place to stay!!<br>\nThanks Robin and Herman Sklarin Devilnut@aol.com Hi, Nick!
-Thanks for the note!
-We had a great time in Rhodes.
-Both Michaels were very<br>\nknowledgable about the area.
-When I go to an area, I like to know the the place.
+    <br>\nDevilnut@aol.com \n\nHi, Nick!
+Thanks for the tour!
+We had a great time
+    in Rhodes.
+Both Michaels were very knowledgable about the area.
+When I go to an area, I like to know the place.
 Every place has a story and it's great to learn new things about different places.
 We found both Michaels very interesting, friendly and fun.
 Also, very flexible and accommodating.
-It made the tour that much more enjoyable.<br>\nThank you again for a very enjoyable tour.<br>\nMary-Beth Inglis714@aol.com\n\nDear Nick and Mike Axarlis<br>\nWe all enjoyed our day with you very much.
+It made the tour that much more enjoyable.<br>\nThank you again for a very enjoyable tour.<br>\nMary-Beth Inglis714@aol.com\n\nDear Nick and Mike,  We all enjoyed our day with you very much.
 Tell Mike the pastries were wonderful.
 If we are in Rhodes again we will make arrangements to see you, and, of course if you are ever here in Florida, please contact us and we will look forward to seeing you.
 Again, we had a terrific time with you in Rhodes and we hope you and your families are all well.
-Also, please send our regards to Michael and Vasilis as well.<br>\nSincerely,<br>\nJoan Licht and the group (Jules Licht, Ida Lesser, Irving Lesser, Michael Lesser, Ray Balsys, Janet Matyas, Phil Farin, Marcia Sweedler, Ian Sweedler)<br>\nTanta999@aol.com\n\nThanks, I just got back.
+Also, please send our regards to Michael and Vasilis as well.<br>\nSincerely,<br>\nJoan Licht and the group (Jules, Ida, Irving, Michael, Ray, Janet, Phil, Marcia, Ian)<br>\nTanta999@aol.com\n\nThanks, I just got back.
 Manuel was excellent.<br>\nThank-you.
 I will definitely recommend your tour.<br>\nRegard PDefilip@aol.com<br>\nPasquale De Filippis, MBA, PMP<br>\nPrincipal Consultant-ESI International\n\nDominic was most pleasand and we had a great time